PhyPiDAQ/PhyPiDAQ/Documentation_en.md

 For convenience, installation files for external packages and for modules of this package in pip wheel format are provided in sub-directory *./installlibs*.

-The visualization modules depend on *matplotlib.pyplot*, *Tkinter* and *pyQt5*, which must also be installed.
+The visualization modules depend on *matplotlib.pyplot* and *pyQt5*, which must also be installed.

 For completeness, the steps performed by the script `installlibs.sh` are documented here: